Mario Martín

-Mario Martín Rielves (born 5 March 2004) is a Spanish professional footballer who plays as a midfielder for La Liga club Getafe, on loan from Real Madrid.
+Mario Martín Rielves (born 5 March 2004) is a Spanish professional footballer who plays as a midfielder for La Liga club Getafe.

 Club career

 Early career

 Born in Sonseca, Toledo, Castilla–La Mancha, Martín played for hometown side CD Sonseca, and later represented the youth sides of CD Toledo and EFB Odelot Toletum before joining Real Madrid's La Fábrica in 2016.
 He made his senior debut with the latter's reserves during the 2021–22 season, in Primera División RFEF.

 Real Madrid

 Martín made his first team debut with Real Madrid on 26 January 2023, coming on as an extra-time substitute for Rodrygo in a 3–1 home win over rivals Atlético Madrid, for the campaign's Copa del Rey.
 He made his La Liga debut on 14 May of the following year, replacing Federico Valverde late into a 5–0 home routing of Deportivo Alavés.

 Loan to Valladolid

 On 23 August 2024, Martín joined Real Valladolid in the top tier on a one-year loan deal.